DmitriBoulanger/root/README.md

 root
 ====

 Repository containing versions and plug-in managenent for all other repositoties and projects.
-Artifacts in this repository have to be installed before any usage of repositories
+Artifacts in this repository have to be installed before any usage of other repositories